bitprj/devrel/IMC_WhyReact/blog.md

 In React, **components** are the building blocks of your app and can be written as either functions or objects.
 How exactly do components dynamically render content?
 Via **props** and **state**.

-**Props** are just like parameters you pass to a function—The specific props you design for your component and the data you pass to it in the form of said props will dictate what's being rendered.
+**Props** are just like parameters you pass to a function—the specific props you design for your component and the data you pass to it in the form of said props will dictate what's being rendered.
 Prop data is passed **externally** to a component.

 **State** is a variable or set of variables that control a component's... state (I actually think it's most intuitive to self-define state).
 State variables are created and updated **internally** and can be used to render content dynamically based on logic you provide.